Who is Junya Ishigami?

 Right after leaving SANAA, he started his own company in 2004.
 In 2008 Ishigami displayed his solo exhibition in the Japanese pavilion at the 11th Venice Architecture Biennale.
 Ishigami became the youngest ever artist to receive the Architectural Institute of Japan Prize for the Kanagawa Institute of Technology KAIT Workshop in 2009.

-A year later, he won Golden Lion for Best Project during the 12th Venice Architecture Biennale, before becoming an associate professor at a Japanese University Tohoku University.
+A year later, he won Golden Lion for Best Project during the 12th Venice Architecture Biennale, before becoming an associate professor at Tohoku University.
 He was made the Kenzo Tange Design Critic in 2014 at the Harvard Graduate School of Design in the United States.

 In 2019, Ishigami became Obel Award winner for his Biotop Water Garden project, located in the Nasu Mountains in the Tochigi Prefecture, Japan.

 In this project, Ishigami blends architecture, landscape, and art.
 The Water Garden saw him import 300 trees from one island to another.
-He created an oasis made of small, shallow pools of water as well as twisting waterways, nestled among the variety of trees.
+He created an oasis made of small, shallow pools of water and twisting waterways, nestled among the variety of trees.
 All of them were carefully and precisely observed and examined to be sure of their ecological longevity.

-The construction of Water Garden was completed in 2018, after spending five years of constant research, thinking, and modeling.
+After spending five years of constant research, thinking, and modeling, the construction of Water Garden was completed in 2018.
 At a construction site near the location of the project, many trees were supposed to be cut down.
 However, Ishigami proposed to transplant them from that site into the area of the Water Garden and to draw water from the sluice gate nearby to fill the numerous small ponds.
 And just like that, a new concept of overlapping and combining landscape gave rise to a unique and impressive scenery.

 How the project was created

-The entire habitat of the Water Garden, the trees and the ponds, are spread across the length of the site at a near-perfect density that is never even found in nature.
+The entire habitat of the Water Garden, the trees and the ponds, is spread across the site’s length at a near-perfect density that is never even found in nature.
 Moss is laid out nicely to fill the spaces in the place between the trees and the ponds.
 All this was done without adding or discarding anything that was initially at the site, creating a hitherto unseen, new nature on the site.

 The landscape of the Water Garden was planned similarly to planning architecture.
 Extending the dimensions of the model and achieving the accuracy of the scene were realized simultaneously.

-Through arranging trees according to shapes, and adding the ponds on the ground, the vague background of the forest was given a new outline and considered as a space with too much detail.
-The act of moving trees from the adjacent site to the location of the project and rearranging them already shifts the piece of the puzzle intentionally.
+By arranging trees according to shapes and adding the ponds on the ground, the vague background of the forest was given a new outline and considered as a space with too much detail.
+Moving trees from the adjacent site to the location of the project and rearranging them already shifts the piece of the puzzle intentionally.
 The autonomy of each tree is created.
 The luminous spaces appear between the over 300 trees shapes while the 160 ponds are created among the trees.

 Trees that makeup Water Garden are all deciduous trees, including canine, beech, and Quercus.
 Ideally, these trees cannot coexist like that with water so close.
-By applying a waterproofing system in the ponds, the artist creates a new coexistence as well as a new relationship.
+By applying a waterproofing system in the ponds, the artist creates a new coexistence and a new relationship.

 In a pluralistic culture that is hastily changing, Ishigami believes that people need to think freely and explore the countless possibilities of free architecture.